 CT Magazine Rates State Cities and Towns

-This is the second in a four part series highlighting the rating of Connecticut cities and towns by Connecticut Magazine.
-In our first post, we focused on the largest cities in our state, those with populations of 50,000 or more.
+This is the third in a four part series highlighting the rating of Connecticut cities and towns by Connecticut Magazine.
+In our first post, we focused on the largest cities in our state, those with populations of 50,000 or more; in our second post, we highlighted cities between 25,000 and 50,000 residents.
 To recap, the publication set the following criteria for the rankings:

 They first sorted the localities into four groups based on population: